 Bookings: Tours must be booked at least one day in advance.
 The shop remains open for walk-ins.

 Kingsbarns restarted guided tours of its distillery in the East Neuk of Fife – the heart of golf country – on 1 May, offering tastings of its new-make spirit and ‘Dream to Dram’ whisky.
 Visitors can upgrade their experience to a Dream to Dram or 19th Hole Tour by booking in advance.
 All tours come with a voucher to spend on a bottle of whisky or gin from the Kingsbarns shop.

 Tour times: Daily at 10:00, 12:00, 14:00, 14:00

 Bookings: All tours must be booked in advance.
 The on-site café and shop remains open for walk-ins.

 If you’re fascinated by the history of Scotch whisky then a tour of its spiritual home at Lindores Abbey in Newburgh, Fife will appeal.
 The distillery is now hosting small pre-booked whisky and history tours and tastings within the visitor centre and abbey ruins, although parts of the distillery itself remain closed to visitors.

 Bookings: All tours, tastings and tables for lunch or drinks must be booked at least one day in advance.

-This Speyside stalwart is already welcoming visitors to its Robbie Dhu outdoor terrace restaurant, gift shop and new whisky lounge for lunch, afternoon tea or tutored whisky flights with the option of a virtual tour.
-From 24 August, Glenfiddich will also introduce a new experience designed to immerse visitors in the distillery’s history, with guided tours through some production areas, culminating in a guided tasting.
+This Speyside stalwart is welcoming visitors to its Robbie Dhu outdoor terrace restaurant for lunch, afternoon tea or tutored whisky flights, and distillery tours can now be booked for the summer months, too.
+The new experience at Glenfiddich is designed to immerse visitors in the distillery’s history, with guided tours through some production areas, culminating in a guided tasting.